 If you’re not yet pregnant but plan to be, contact your physician and set up a preconception appointment.
 According to the Mayo Clinic, the purpose of a preconception appointment is so that your doctor can help you get to a healthy weight (if needed), as well as start you on prenatal vitamins.

-If you have a health condition prior to pregnancy, your doctor can help manage and treat it before conception.
+If you have a health condition before pregnancy, your doctor can help manage and treat it before conception.

-If you are already pregnant, make sure you tell your doctor of any and all health conditions.
+If you are already pregnant, make sure you tell your doctor about all of your health conditions.
 Your doctor may run a prenatal assessment, which checks for medical issues.
 Women considered high risk during pregnancy may undergo additional, more extensive testing when compared to women who are not considered high-risk.

 If you encounter any of the following while pregnant, contact your physician as soon as possible: